Zulhamar18/ticket-chain-site/README.md

 - Blockchain-based reporting for transparency.

 ### 5. Crypto-Exclusive Package
-- Discounts and bonuses for payments via PI Network.
+- Discounts and bonuses for payments via .........

 ## How It Works